-Phone System is the Microsoft technology for enabling call control and PBX capabilities in the Office 365 cloud with Skype for Business Online and Microsoft Teams.
-Phone System allows you to replace your existing PBX system with a set of features delivered from Office 365 that is tightly integrated into your cloud experience.
-For more about the features, see Here's what you get with Phone System in Office 365.
+Phone System allows you to replace your existing on-premises PBX system with a set of features delivered from Office 365 that is tightly integrated into your cloud experience.
+For more information about the features, see Here's what you get with Phone System in Office 365.

-With Phone System, users can use Skype for Business Online and Microsoft Teams to place and receive calls, transfer calls, and mute or unmute calls.
-Phone System users can click a name in their address book, and Skype for Business or Microsoft Teams calls to that person.
-To place and receive calls, Phone System users can use their mobile devices, a headset with a laptop or PC, or one of many IP phones that work with Skype for Business and Microsoft Teams.
-Phone System admins can manage calling options and settings from the same console used for messaging, collaboration, and so on.
+With Phone System, users can use Teams or Skype for Business Online to place and receive calls, transfer calls, and mute or unmute calls.
+Phone System users can click a name in their address book, and place Teams or Skype for Business Online calls to that person.
+To place and receive calls, Phone System users can use their mobile devices, a headset with a laptop or PC, or one of many IP phones that work with Teams and Skype for Business Online.
+Phone System administrators can manage calling options and settings from the same console used for messaging, collaboration, and so on.

-With traditional PBX systems, calls between users in your organization are handled internally within Phone System, and never go to the PSTN.
+Calls between users in your organization are handled internally within Phone System, and never go to the Public Switched Telephone Network (PSTN).
 This applies to calls between users in your organization located in different geographical areas, removing long-distance costs on these internal calls.

-Purchase a Calling Plan (domestic or domestic and international) for Office 365.
-See Phone System and Calling Plans
+Purchase a Microsoft Calling Plan (domestic or domestic and international) for Office 365.
+Microsoft Calling Plan is an all-in-the-cloud solution with Microsoft as your PSTN carrier.
+For more information, see Phone System and Calling Plans.

-Phone System can also be used for services and voicemail:
+Phone System can be used for services and voicemail, such as:

-Call queues With Phone System, you can create call queue greetings that are used when someone calls in to a phone number for your organization.
-This includes the ability to automatically put the calls on hold and the ability to search for the next available call agent to handle the call while the people who call are listening to music on hold.
+Call queues - Call queue greetings can be used when someone calls in to a phone number for your organization.
+These greetings include the ability to automatically put the calls on hold and the ability to search for the next available call agent to handle the call while the people who call are listening to music on hold.
 You can create single or multiple call queues for your organization.
 See Create a Cloud call queue.